ErikaJacobs/Personal-Website/content/post/Learning From Teaching/index.md

 ## Not Reinventing the Wheel

-It can be really exhausting to churn out new content twice a week.
-If there's a starting point that other professors can provide, go for it.
+When I started my first semester, I was so excited to get creative in the classroom with how to do my lessons.
+While the creative ideas were cool, there's  only so long that momentum can be held up - It can be really exhausting to churn out new content twice a week!

+I learned that if there's a starting point other peers have created, it's best to start there for a new course, and make things your own with the time you have available.
+This thinking literally saved me my second semester, as I ended up being able to adopt how my course was organized from another experienced professor.
+She did SUCH an amazing job with organizing the course - As a new teacher, adopting her course's structure also taught me SO much more than if I were struggling to put my course together on my own.
+Now I know better for next time! :smile:

 ## Taking Baby Steps